 1. Assume one grub is reason to panic.

-Georgia really is one of the buggiest of the 50 states.
-We’ve have more species of several types of insect than any other.
+First of all, Georgia is one of the buggiest of the 50 states.
+We have more species of several types of insect than any other.
 Termites?
 Fire ants?
 Cockroaches?
 Mosquitoes?
 You name it.
-We’ve got it, and there’s no way to get rid of them entirely.
+We’ve got it.
+And there’s no way to get rid of them entirely.
 As much as it might creep you out to know, it’s normal to have a few grubs in your yard.
 A few aren’t enough to cause harm.
 Problems result when there are five or more grubs inhabiting a square foot of your lawn.
 So, if you find a single grub, grab a spade and dig up a small section and look for more.
-You may have nothing to worry about.
-On the other hand, if you find 10 or more per square foot, you’ve run out of time to manage this grub problem in your lawn yourself and should speak with a lawn care specialist before you need to re-sod.
+If you find 10 or more per square foot, you’ve run out of time to manage this grub problem in your lawn yourself and should speak with a lawn care specialist before you need to re-sod.

 2. Assume cold weather will take care of your problem.